-Iwo Jima Survivors Reunion hosted in the North Texas area for over 30 years.
-Reunion attendees started donating items they wanted to share, and Bill undertook the task of collecting and organizing those items.
-The burgeoning collection was first housed in a room in the Wichita Falls Public Library, and then moved to its current home, where it occupies 6 rooms.
+Lloyd "Bill" English was a longtime Wichita Falls resident and was a Marine aviator in WW II, flying a P-51 Mustang.
+Bill fought at Iwo Jima, and he was involved in the Iwo Jima Survivors Reunion, hosted in North Texas for over 30 years.
+Reunion attendees started donating items they wanted to share, and Bill undertook the task of organizing those items.
+The collection was first housed in a room in the Wichita Falls Public Library and then moved to its current home.
 One of those rooms is devoted to the battle of Iwo Jima.
-Another room houses the unique Bill Carter ship collection–handmade, highly detailed replicas of naval vessels--and one room features the role of women in the military.
+Another room houses the unique Bill Carter ship collection-handmade, highly detailed replicas of naval vessels--and one room features the role of women in the military.
 The entire collection has artifacts from the Civil War up through the conflicts in Iraq and Afghanistan.
 What makes the Bill English Military Collection particularly special is that the vast majority of items have come from people with a direct connection to North Texas.

-The Heritage Hall is home for an amazing collection of western hats known as "Nat’s Hats."
-Clay County native Nat Fleming has worn many hats in his life, including that of owner and operator for more than 50 years of a western wear store called The Cow Lot.
+The Heritage Hall is home to an amazing collection of western hats known as "Nat's Hats."
+Clay County native, Nat Fleming, has worn many hats in his life, including that of the owner of a western wear store called The Cow Lot.
 When a customer bought a new hat, Nat kept the old one and then put it on display in the store.
-When he finally closed the store he donated those 500 hats to the Museum.
-Each hat is identified by owner, and "Nat’s Hats" represents a true cross section of people.
+When he finally closed the store after over 50 years, he donated those 500 hats to the Museum.
+Each hat is identified with a label, and "Nat's Hats" represents a true cross-section of people.
 The Heritage Hall also has the TV studio set for RFD-3, a daily morning news program that was on the air for 47 years, hosted by area icon Joe Brown.
-Also featured are the inside of the old Monroe Street post office, replica storefronts, and items related to ranching – another major part of our past and present.
+Also featured are the inside of the old Monroe Street post office, replica storefronts, and items related to ranching - another major part of North Texas.